 God created man, so says the Bible.
 One of, if not, the most significant events in history.
 Here’s The Explanation you’ve never heard before.

-God created man is the translation of Genesis 1.27 from Elohim bara adam.
+God created man is the translation of Genesis 1:27 from Elohim bara adam.
 I’m simplifying, but not changing, the original Biblical Hebrew presentation.
-This follows on from verse 26 which states Elohim asa adam, God made man.
-Bara means created ex-nihilo, from nothing, instantly.
-On the other hand, asa is a very common verb literally meaning to make in the largest, literally and figuratively, sense possible.
+It follows on from verse 26, which states Elohim asa adam; God made man.
+Bara means created ex-nihilo from nothing, instantly.
+On the other hand, asa is a very common verb meaning to make in the largest, literally and figuratively, sense possible.

-In Genesis 2.7 we have a totally different format.
+In Genesis 2:7, we have a different format.
 YAHVEH Elohim formed man.
 Yahveh Elohim yatsar adam.
 The addition of Yahveh and a new verb, yatsar.
-In English, and any other language, we just read over this, mostly with not much thought.
-This is a historic event of prime importance.
+In English and any other language, we just read over this, mostly with not much thought; this is a historical event of prime importance.
 Check the Biblical Hebrew here, UnlockBibleMeaning.com

 God created man.
 Yahveh formed man.
 Here’s the verse.